-There are dozens of frameworks you can use for strategic analysis, from classical SWOT model to BCG matrix.
-The question is which one to choose and how to illustrate strategy in engaging and understandable way for your audience.
+There are dozens of frameworks you can use for strategy analysis, from the classical SWOT model to the BCG matrix.
+The question is which one to choose and how to illustrate the strategy in an engaging and understandable way for your audience.
 As usual, the simplest way is the best 🙂

 Frameworks for Strategy Analysis and Planning

-Below is the list of key tools used for strategy management.
+Below is the list of key tools used for strategic management.
 Starting with techniques for analyzing the current business situation and market opportunities and finishing with methods for planning the next company moves:

 - SWOT analysis

 Choose the strategy model that fit your market and situation.
 We used those models in our business, however, we are not management consultants ourselves.
 But as presentation designers, we can advise you on how to present the selected model using simple diagrams.